-The Complainant owns various word and figurative IQOS and HEETS trademark registrations around the world, including in Türkiye, where the Respondent is reportedly located.
-According to the Complaint, the Complainant is, among others, the registered owner of the International Trademark Registrations No. 1218246, registered on July 10, 2014, for IQOS, and No. 1326410, registered on July 19, 2016, for HEETS, both of them covering trademark protection, inter alia, for electronic cigarettes as covered in classes 9 and 11 (Annex 6 to the Complaint).
+The Complainant owns a large number of word and figurative TEREA and IQOS trademark registrations around the globe.
+According to the Complaint, the Complainant is, among many others, the registered owner of the Turkish designation of the International Trademark Registration No. 1218246, registered on July 10, 2014, for IQOS.
+The Complainant is further the registered owner of the Turkish Trademark Registration No. 2019 128867, registered on September 17, 2020, for TEREA.
+Both trademark registrations provide protection, inter alia, for electronic cigarettes as protected in class 34 (Annexes 6 and 7 to the Complaint).